-In this post, we break down five areas of the journal production process where Scholastica's typesetting service is introducing smart automation to help publishers get the article file types they need faster while saving time and costs.
+In this post, we break down five areas of journal production where Scholastica is introducing smart automation to help publishers get the article file types they need faster while saving time and costs.